-Genetics, Cellular and Molecular Biology II Information from molecular biology, biochemistry, biophysics, physical chemistry, and electron microscopy are integrated to present the cell as a functional unit.
-Labs provide experience
+Genetics, Cellular and Molecular Biology II

+Information from molecular biology, biochemistry, biophysics, physical chemistry, and electron microscopy are integrated to present the

 Historical and Philosophical Biology

 Examination of biological, paleontological, and geological concepts central to the study of historical events in biological systems.
 Considers the interactions of data, theories, and extra scientific concepts in historical biology, within the particular context of a biblical world view.
 Weekly: 2 lectures and 1 lab.
 Prerequisite: BIOL166.
 Spring